Cap26803/SDN-Based-Real-Time-Network-Forensics-and-Anomaly-Detection-System/docs/Project_Documentation.md

 # SDN-Based Real-Time Network Forensics and Anomaly Detection System

-This document provides a comprehensive overview of the project, including its problem statement, objectives, tools used, and both functional and non-functional requirements.
+This document provides a comprehensive overview of the project, including its problem statement, objectives, tools used, functional and non-functional requirements, and system architecture.

 ---